linonetwo/ruff-babel-starter-kit/README.md

 Transform ES6+ to ruff runable code

-[Ruff](https://ruff.io/) is a ESMAScript IoT runtime, you can use ECMAScript to develop IoT rapidly.
+[Ruff](https://ruff.io/) is an ESMAScript IoT runtime, you can use ECMAScript to develop IoT rapidly.

+It also have a cloud and networking solution: [Sluff IoT Core Reference Architecture](http://sluff.io/zh-cn/docs/index.html)

 ## Usage